thaliproject/Thali_CordovaPlugin/test/README.md

 +test.only('basic', function (t) {
 ```

-Running single tests only works in coordinated runs and not in stand-alone mode
-(i.e., when using `jx runTests.js`).

 It is also possible to run one test file through the coordinator instead of
 all of the files using `jx runCoordinatedTests.js --filter bv_tests/testThaliMobileNativeWrapper.js`